dm-drogeriemarkt/retrylib-spring-boot-starter/README.md

 To use the dm retrylib, simply implement the Java Interface `RetryHandler` and expose it as a Spring bean, e. g. with `@Component`.
 As generic type you specify the payload class holding all the relevant data needed for the retry.

 Implement the `handleWithRetry()` method with the actual call to your external service taking the given payload needed for the method invocation.
 This method will be reinvoked if an exception occurs while calling the external service.
+Make sure the payload can be converted to JSON by the Jackson library (e. g. has public getters).

 ## Configuration properties